josephsalmon/OrganizationFiles/inkscape/README.md

 Inkscape is full of joy!
 Below are some interesting patterns you can create, and some help on how to learn to master Inkscape with it.

+For French reader, you can find some help here: https://www.ds-inkscape.net/category/outils

 ### TexText
 The first point is to use LaTeX with Inkscape.
 A toolbox interface for that is given by [TexText](https://inkscape.org/~jcwinkler/%E2%98%85textext) and can help you make graphs like this one: